Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 |Tank mates / Compatibility:||A peaceful creature, with the ability to live alongside numerous creatures, as long as they won’t eat it.
 Mainly compatible with snails and other shrimps.|

-Originating from Japan, Amano shrimp became part of the everyday fish tank almost 30 years ago.
+Originating from Japan, they became part of the everyday fish tank almost 30 years ago.
 After their introduction to home aquariums, they uplifted the fish-keeping business.
 Since then, the hobby of owning these little creatures has rapidly grown, and they are now pretty common.

 Although they come mainly from Japan, they can also be found in the wild in places such as: